ToolTech/Streaming_Map_Demo/README.md

 # ChangeLog

+## 4.1

+## 4.0
+- GizmoSDK 2.12.185.1
+- Improved functionality for builders
+- Added support for map assets (instancing)
+- Resources are now released explicitly
+- Removed instrumentation code
+- Lots of generic fixes and improvements

+## 1.2
+- Updated gizmo to 2.12.143
+- Replaced old vertex/index Buffers with GraphicsBuffer to avoid copying data from gpu to cpu.

 ## 1.1
 - Added a new FeatureMap that should be shared independent on loaded map.
 - New module (SkyModule) that handles skybox and more correct ambient light.
 - Updated gizmo to 2.13.132.
 - Fixed/improved occlusion culling for foliage.

-## 1.2
-- Updated gizmo to 2.12.143
-- Replaced old vertex/index Buffers with GraphicsBuffer to avoid copying data from gpu to cpu.